sketchplugins/plugin-directory/README.md

 - [Archetype](https://github.com/matt-curtis/archetype), by Matt Curtis: An experimental CSS layout plugin for Sketch.
 - [Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Lay out all your artboards in a grid with user-specified number of rows.
 - [arrowfy](https://github.com/joclin/arrowfy), by joclin:
-- [Artboard presets for social media images](https://github.com/herrhelms/social-artboards-sketch), by Herr Helms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
+- [Artboard presets for social media images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Artboards to PDF](https://github.com/andrewfiorillo/sketch-artboards-to-pdf), by Andrew Fiorillo: Sketch plugin to export artboards to PDF slideshow, from either the current page or from all pages